-Verbally, BSD can be interpreted in the following way: If not the smallest ratio is selected for pivoting (bound swap in BSD) then the d_j s of the bypassed small ratios change sign.
+Verbally, BSD can be interpreted in the following way: If not the smallest ratio is selected for pivoting then the $d_j$ s of the bypassed small ratios change sign.
 It can be compensated by putting the bypassed variables to their opposite bounds and thus maintaining the dual feasibility of the solution.